TeeJay261/TeeJay261/README.md

 - 👋 Hi, I’m @TeeJay261
 - 👀 I’m interested in ...
-Open-source project development
+Open-source project development and cybersecurity OS
 - 🌱 I’m currently learning ...
-NodeJS
+AI orchestration for entreprise applications
 - 💞️ I’m looking to collaborate on ...
 Challenging projects that'll keep me up at night
 - 📫 How to reach me ... tejajampani01@gmail.com